-The SAS High-Performance Analytics infrastructure consists of:
+The SAS High-Performance Analytics infrastructure consists of the following:

-- SAS High-Performance Analytics environment - is the foundation for SAS LASR Analytic Server.
-A root node is deployed on the grid host and worker nodes on each remaining machine in the cluster or database appliance. - SAS High-Performance Computing Management Console - is a web application tool that eases the administrative burden on multiple machines in a distributed computing environment. - SAS High-Performance Deployment of Hadoop (optional) - is a co-located data provider.
-This version of Hadoop is based on Apache and is shipped with SAS.
+- SAS High-Performance Analytics environment

+is the foundation for SAS LASR Analytic Server.
+A root node is deployed on the grid host and worker nodes on each remaining machine in the Hadoop cluster or Greenplum data appliance.

+- SAS High-Performance Computing Management Console

+is a web application tool that eases the administrative burden on multiple machines in a distributed computing environment.

+- SAS High-Performance Deployment of Hadoop (optional)

+is a co-located data provider.
+This version of SAS Hadoop is based on Apache and is shipped with SAS.
 The NameNode is deployed on the grid host and DataNodes on each remaining machine in the cluster.

-Note: Use of Hadoop is optional.
-Teradata, Greenplum, and Cloudera Hadoop appliances can be used in lieu of SAS High-Performance Deployment of Hadoop.
+Note: Use of SAS Hadoop is optional.
+Greenplum appliances and other supported Hadoop clusters can be used in lieu of SAS Hadoop.

-For information about deploying the SAS High-Performance Analytics infrastructure, refer to the SAS High-Performance Analytics Infrastructure: Installation and Configuration Guide, available at <http://support.sas.com/documentation/solutions/hpInfrastructure/index.html>.
+For information about deploying the SAS High-Performance Analytics infrastructure, refer to the SAS High-Performance Analytics Infrastructure: Installation and Configuration Guide, available at <http://support.sas.com/documentation/solutions/hpInfrastructure/>.